-- You are unable to connect to the FortiVoice unit using the GUI or the CLI. - You want to install firmware without preserving any existing configuration. - You want to install a firmware version that requires that you format the boot device (see the Release Notes accompanying the firmware).
+- You are unable to connect to the FortiVoice system using the GUI or the CLI. - You want to install firmware without preserving any existing configuration. - A firmware version that you want to install requires that you format the boot device (see the Release Notes accompanying the firmware).

 Unlike a firmware upgrade or downgrade, a clean firmware installation re-images the boot device.
-Also, a clean firmware installation can only be done during a boot interrupt, before network connectivity is available, and therefore requires a local console connection to the CLI.
-A clean install cannot be done through a network connection.
+Also, a clean firmware installation can only be done during a boot interruption, before the network connectivity is available, and therefore requires a local console connection to the CLI.
+A clean firmware installation cannot be done through a network connection.

 Back up your configuration before beginning this procedure, if possible.
 A clean install resets the configuration, including the IP addresses of network interfaces.
-For information on backups, see Backing up the configuration on page 108.
-For information on reconnecting to a FortiVoice unit whose network interface configuration has been reset, see Reconnecting to the FortiVoice unit on page 379.
+For information on backups, see Backing up configuration on page 103.
+For information on reconnecting to a FortiVoice system whose network interface configuration has been reset, see Reconnecting to the FortiVoice system on page 318.